A Brief History of the Marathon Motor works Automobile

 By 1909, two models were offered – the A9, a five-seat touring car, and B9, a rumble seat roadster.
 Both had 35 horsepower four-cylinder engines, with the cylinder blocks cast in pairs.
 Cylinders had a 4.25-inch bore and a 4.5-inch stroke, sitting atop a two-piece aluminum crankcase.
 A unique feature was a vertical shaft at the rear of the block that drove a pump in the crankcase that splashed lubricant for the cylinders above.
 The usual spark and throttle levers were on the steering wheel.
 The price of either car was $1,500, but tops were an optional extra expense.

 The oldest, as well as the only two-story building was built circa 1881.
 Most of the other buildings were built between 1881 and 1912.
 Because of the different types of architecture involved, the 1988 renovation of the buildings created spaces that are truly unique.

 In the ruins of a building in Jackson, Tennessee, he discovered left-behind evidence of the Marathon story and launched a quest for one of the actual cars, ending with success in 1990.

-Since then, Walker has overseen development of his Marathon Village into a four-block complex of artists' and photographers' studios, offices, radio station and a fitness center – even Corsair Artizan distillery.
+Since then, Walker has overseen development of his Marathon Village into a four-block complex of artists' and photographers' studios, offices, radio station and salons – even Corsair Artizan distillery.